Devlet I Giray: Losing Kazan

+Devlet I Giray paying hommage to Ottoman Sultan Suleiman I in 1551.

 The rulers of Kazan from the Crimean Giray dynasty were anti-Russian and pro-independence, namely Sahib I Giray, Safa Giray of Kazan, and Ötemish Giray.
 In 1551 they were replaced by the pro-Russian Shahgoli with the support of Russia.
 The Kazanians soon overthrew Shahgoli.
 Upon learning of the expulsion of Shahghali from Kazan, Ivan launched a major campaign against the Khanate in March 1552.
 Learning that the Muscovite army was absent, Devlet made the strategic decision to attack, ensuring an easy victory while securing Kazan.
 As Devlet approached Ryazan, he learned that Ivan was patiently waiting for him at Kolomna.
 Although Devlet decided to retreat, his men were unwilling to return empty-handed, and he was forced to lay siege to Tula on 21 June.
 After two days, the advancing Russian army and an attack by the besieged garrison forced the Tatars to retreat.
 As a result of the attack, all the Turkish artillery and wagons fell victim to the Russians.
 Finally, in October of the same year, the Kazan Khanate was conquered by Russia.